There was a time, not long ago, when the average American didn’t own a pair of jeans.

 That started to change in 1969, when Doris Fisher — along with her husband, Don — decided to open a new clothing store to make it easier for people to find a pair of jeans.
 The two succeeded in their mission.
 More than 45 years later, millions of people globally wear denim every day, and it's become a staple in the American wardrobe.

-In honor of Women's History Month, we're looking at some of the women who have helped define and shape the fashion industry.
+We look at some of the women who have helped define and shape the fashion industry.
 From staging the first fashion show to inventing timeless wardrobe staples, these 10 female fashion pioneers and their innovations have shaped the future of style — forever changing how we get dressed:

 The First Fashion Show